Skip to content

 Addressing mobile challenges with the new Cloudinary SDK for Android

 With all that in mind, Cloudinary’s latest version of the Android SDK lets you easily implement background upload functionality in your app to ensure the best user experience.
-If the user is doing something CPU, RAM or power intensive, the uploads can be paused so that the user experience doesn’t suffer, and then continue when conditions are more favorable.
 And with Cloudinary’s Dynamic URL feature, the delivered resource can be generated on the fly, eliminating the need to pre-generate all the various versions of your resources for different mobile devices.

 The Cloudinary SDK works on the principle that Android knows how to manage its own memory, CPU and power, and so relies on the operating system itself doing the prioritization of those limited hardware resources.
 All uploads are presented as requests to the operating system, which will schedule the uploads accordingly.
 The Cloudinary SDK hooks into Android’s JobScheduler, which makes sure the mobile device works smoothly when running background uploads.
 If the mobile device is running an older version of Android that does not support the JobScheduler API, then the Cloudinary SDK transparently falls back to using the scheduling engine inside Google Play services.